microsoft/landcover/README.md

 # Land Cover Mapping Tool

-This repository hold both the "frontend" web-application and "backend" web API server that make up our "Land Cover Mapping" demo.
+This repository holds both the "frontend" web-application and "backend" web API server that make up our "Land Cover Mapping" demo.
 An instance of this demo is live, [here](http://msrcalebubuntu.eastus.cloudapp.azure.com:4040/).

 ## Overview